 As discussed above, we cannot compare proficiency thresholds across places, grades, and years because states use different tests with completely different scales and set their proficiency thresholds at different levels of mastery.
 Knowing that a proficiency threshold is one standard deviation above the state average score does not help us compare proficiency thresholds across places, grades, or years because we do not know how a state’s average score in one grade and year compares to that in other states, grades, and years.

 Luckily, we can use the National Assessment of Educational Progress (NAEP), a test taken in every state, to place the thresholds on the same scale.
 This step facilitates comparisons across states, grades, and years.

-A random sample of students in every state takes the NAEP assessment in Grades 4 and 8 in math and ELA in odd years (e.g., 2009, 2011, 2013, 2015, and 2017).
+A random sample of students in every state takes the NAEP assessment in Grades 4 and 8 in math and RLA in odd years (e.g., 2009, 2011, 2013, 2015, 2017, and 2019).
 From NAEP, then, we know the relative performance of states on the NAEP assessment.
 In the grades and years when NAEP assessments were not administered to students, we average the scores in the grades and years just before and just after to obtain estimates for untested grades, subjects, and years.